 Some people demonstrate an overall narrowed spinal canal for idiopathic reasons.
 Some of these conditions might be congenital, while others might be developed or due to disease, degeneration or injury.
 Atypical spinal curvatures, such as hyperlordosis, hypolordosis and cervical scoliosis can decrease the effective size of the vertebral canal.

 We detail the full range of stenotic contributors in our section devoted to spinal stenosis causes.

-Mechanical Causes of Cervical Spinal Stenosis
+Mechanical Causes of Spinal Stenosis in the Neck

 The neck is the most mobile region of the vertebral column.
 Its range of motion is unrivaled by the other spinal zones.
 Although the neck is thin and the spinal structures are light, the structure must still support the head and facilitate its movement in every possible direction.
 These facts certainly explain why spinal deterioration is universal in the neck.

 Since bending and flexing is known to eventually break-down the intervertebral discs and wear on the spinal joints, these are the structures that often degenerate first.
 Once these tissues have been damaged, increased interaction between vertebral bones will result, leading to the remainder of the age-related spinal changes often seen in the cervical region.